As the election approaches, many of us are deeply focused on the outcome. Which direction will our nation go?

 But it won’t happen if we don’t act, if we don’t turn toward each other.

 Churches, mosques, temples, and community groups hold the skills, the space, and the values needed to start this work.
-That’s why PTU is launching a Potluck for Democracy tour throughout the Pacific Northwest and across the nation, beginning in San Antonio in late November.
-This tour will invite leaders to come and experience a Potluck and invite them to hold a Potluck for Democracy in their own neighborhood.
+That’s why PTU is launching Potluck Project Tour(formerly Potluck for Democracy) throughout the Pacific Northwest and across the nation, beginning in San Antonio in late November.
+This tour will invite leaders to come and experience a Potluck and invite them to hold a Potluck Project gathering in their own neighborhood.
 This is how we bring change to the situation we are in as a nation.

 Take a deep breath after the election—and let’s get to work.